zachbradshaw/reshare/readme.md

       subjectId: 'the id of the object being commented on (usually a resource)' }]

-Add a comment to a resource:
+#### Add a comment to a resource:

     POST /api/res/:res_id/comments

+Adds a comment to the specified resource.

     {
       text: 'The comment text'
     }

-Delete a comment:
+#### Delete a comment:

     DELETE /api/res/:res_id/comments/:id

+Only admins or the commenter should be allowed to delete a comment

-    here, :res_id is the id of the resource
+:res_id is the id of the resource

 :id is the _id of the comment

-    Only admins or the commenter should be allowed to delete a comment